Chirag language: Prosody

 In Chirag, stressed syllables are specified for tone.

 Morphophonology

 Chirag has some phonological processes that pertain to specific morphological elements.
 The plural suffix -e attracts stress and induces vowel deletion on the final syllable of disyllabic nouns (e.g., qisqan 'spider', qisqne 'spiders').
 Verbal prefixes have optional front/back vowel harmony.

+Phonotactics

+The permitted syllable structures are CV, CVC, and CVRT.

 Grammar

 Chirag is head-final, has fairly flexible word order and is rich with inflectional morphology.
 It has ergative–absolutive alignment in its case marking; the subject of a transitive verb is overtly marked with ergative case, and the subject of an intransitive verb and the object of a transitive verb are unmarked:

+There are three noun classes, being male, female, and neuter.
+In the plural form, however, the male and female classes are identical, thus leading to a two-way human-nonhuman opposition.

+Lexicon

+Due to the proximity of Chirag to Aghul, Lak, and Lezgin, it has some loanwords from these languages, such as марххале ("snow", derived from Lak марххале).

+Usage

+There are efforts to enable automated translation of text from English to Chirag.